 We have also joined Stonewall’s Health Champions programme, receiving free advice and expertise on health services from the charity.

 Workforce Race Equality Standard

 The Workforce Race Equality Standard (WRES) was mandated through the NHS standard contract, starting in 2015/16.
-It been developed as a tool to measure improvements in the workforce with respect to Black & Minority Ethnic (BME) staff.
+It been developed as a tool to measure improvements in the workforce with respect to Black and Minority Ethnic (BME) staff.